mymanerik/aws-container-security-demo/README.md

-#Project: Automated Container Vulnerability Scanning & Secure Deployment on AWS(H1)
+# Project: Automated Container Vulnerability Scanning & Secure Deployment on AWS

 This is a hands-on project demonstrating proactive vulnerability management for containerized applications using the AWS cloud-native toolchain.